DIY Body Butter

 Passion Fruit Oil (light oil) → rich in vitamin A & omega fatty acids

-All oils, with the exception of coconut, passion fruit and black cumin, have hardly any inherent odor and are therefore suitable for sensitive noses.
+All oils, with the exception of coconut, passion fruit and black cumin, have hardly any characteristic scent and are therefore suitable for sensitive noses.

 As we don't add water and since oil is a natural preservative, we save ourselves the chemical additives.